aosabook/500lines/dagoba/chapter.md

 // introduce the driver loop

-Now we'll need to modify our query components to work within this new system.
+We'll need to modify our query components to work within this new system.
 This is moderately straightforward:

 ```javascript
 Dagoba.Q = {}                                                     // prototype